 Beacons – stories for our not so distant future is a collection of twenty-one original stories by some of the UK’s best known writers.
-The stories are inspired by, and will be sold for the benefit of, the Stop Climate Chaos Coalition, an umbrella organisation representing a supporter base of eleven million people.
+The stories are inspired by, and be sold for the benefit of, the Stop Climate Chaos Coalition, an umbrella organisation representing a supporter base of eleven million people.

 Edited by Gregory Norminton, Beacons was published by Oneworld Publications in March 2013.

 “A rich and stimulating literary collection” – BBC WILDLIFE MAGAZINE

 “A great collection of short stories inspired by the ecological crisis which are honest, creative and sometimes really funny” – Arwa Abuwara, GREEN PROPHET

 “Deeply rewarding to read” – Ruth Dawkins, HUFFINGTON POST

 “Consistently engaging and inventive” – THE IRISH TIMES

 “A rich and diverse book—brave in its intention, and original in its writing” – Daniel Kramb, THE POINT MAGAZINE